-Why dog poop kills grass
+Why dog poop is bad for grass

-What does nitrogen have to do with your lawn?
 Grass actually needs some nitrogen in the soil to grow lush and healthy, but there can be too much of any good thing.
 Too much nitrogen concentrated in a small area burns the grass.
 The same thing happens if you use too much nitrogen-rich fertilizer.

-What dog poop damage looks like
+Here’s what dog poop damage looks like and the stages of dog poo damage:

 - Tall, dark green grass: The poop has only just begun to break down.